Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Much flexibility in using whatever technology/language is right for the particular piece
 * Lower risks and costs of upgrading and replacing systems since they can more easily be maintained in pieces
 * Reduced costs of migrating and operating in the cloud since they can be migrated in pieces
 * Potential reuse of software with a service-based architecture with microserivces.
-For example, you might have a pricing microserive that is used across business units for various price calulations.
+For example, you might have a pricing microserive that is used across business units for various price calulations, or a search service used organization-wide.

 ## Cons